ThreatLockerNickCottrell/ZTW2025/Obfuscating-Your-C2/README.md

 After it is submitted, you can click to download the stager to the given computer.
-Now that we have a copy of the file, we just need to copy it to our `Win10Victim` machine and run it.
+Now that we have a copy of the file, we just need to copy it to our `Win10Victim` machine and run it. login as `ZTW:Demouser1!`

-Once there, you can run the stager and powershell should notify that an agent has connected.
+Once there, you can run the stager, and PowerShell should notify that an agent has connected.
 You can communicate and use the agent in the `agents` section just like any other C2.
 But we're we sneaky?
 We can open up Wireshark and see that all c2 traffic looks like something else.